All Episodes

 How do you make America stronger?

-I believe the president's rhetoric and the rhetoric of those who talk about surrender and who talk about the the Democrats choosing to lose is insulting and incorrect.
+I believe the president's rhetoric and the rhetoric of those who talk about surrender and who talk about the Democrats choosing to lose is insulting and incorrect.

 We're choosing to win for America.

-Um sorry, Chicago Sun-Times, a column by Steve Huntley.
+From the Chicago Tribune today, I'm sorry, Chicago Sun-Times, a column by Steve Huntley.

-Uh, Iraq promises could haunt a Democrat president.
+Iraq promises could haunt a Democrat president.

-Would a President Hillary Clinton, as the first woman commander in chief, or a President Barack Obama as the first African American chief exec, want to begin work in the White House by ordering an American army to retreat from the field of battle?
+Would a President Hillary Clinton as the first woman commander-in-chief or a President Barack Obama as the first African-American chief exec want to begin work in the White House by ordering an American army to retreat from the field of battle?

 That doesn't exactly sound like the way you'd want to start a historic presidency.